NeoGeographyToolkit/StereoPipeline/docs/error_propagation.rst

 =================

-At the triangulation stage, ``parallel_stereo`` can propagate the errors (uncertainties, covariances) from the input cameras to the triangulated points.
-This is enabled with the option ``--compute-point-cloud-covariances`` (:numref:`stereo-default-covariance`).
+At the triangulation stage, ``parallel_stereo`` can propagate the errors (uncertainties, standard deviations, covariances) from the input cameras, computing the horizontal and vertical standard deviation (stddev) of the uncertainty for each triangulated point.
+This is enabled with the option ``--propagate-errors`` (:numref:`stereo-default-error-propagation`).

 The input uncertainties can be either numbers that are passed on the command line, or, otherwise, for a few camera models, they can be read from the camera files.

-If the option ``--horizontal-variances`` is set, with two positive numbers as values, representing the left and right camera variance in the local horizontal ground plane having the triangulated point, then these values will be used.
-The input variances are measured in meters square.
+If the option ``--horizontal-stddev`` is set, with two positive numbers as values, representing the left and right camera stddev in the local horizontal ground plane having the triangulated point, then these values will be used.
+The input stddev values are measured in meters.
 This functionality works with any cameras supported by ASP.

 If this option is not set, the following strategies are used:

- - For Pleiades linescan camera models (:numref:`pleiades`) the value ``ACCURACY_STDV`` is read from the "DIM" XML file for each camera (in the *Absolute Horizontal Accuracy* section of the camera model), and its square is used as the horizontal variance.
+ - For Pleiades linescan camera models (:numref:`pleiades`) the value ``ACCURACY_STDV`` is read from the "DIM" XML file for each camera (in the *Absolute Horizontal Accuracy* section of the camera model), and it is used as the horizontal stddev.

  - For Maxar (DigitalGlobe) RPC cameras (:numref:`rpc`), the values ``ERRBIAS`` and ``ERRRAND`` are read from each camera model file.
-The sum of squares of these quantities is the input horizontal variance for a camera.
+The square root of sum of squares of these quantities is the input horizontal stddev for a camera.

  - For Maxar (DigitalGlobe) linescan cameras (:numref:`dg_tutorial`), the inputs are the satellite position and orientation covariances,